Chingo

 Volcán Chingo is a stratovolcano on the border between Guatemala and El Salvador.
-The largest point on the Guatemala/ El Salvador border is Volcán Chingo at 5,823 feet.
+The highest point on the Guatemala/ El Salvador border is Volcán Chingo at 5,823 feet.
 It is also known to be the second highest of a group of volcanoes in the SE Guatemala region.
 The population of people living within 30 km of the Volcán Chingo is estimated to be around 867,678 people.
 There are no historical eruptions documented for this volcano but it is currently active.
 The exact volcano number when trying to locate it in the Smithsonian website is 342170.

 Geology

 This symmetrical stratovolcano has many different features that make it stand out to be the highest point on the border between Guatemala and El Salvador.
 There is a small, oval shaped crater on the summit that is breached towards the west side of the volcano.
 Different flank fissures have fed many youthful lava flows that can be found West and North of the volcano.
 There is a light brown hill located below the volcano on the right center side that is known as Cerro Laguneta.

 The different rock types that can be found are Andesite/ Basaltic Andesite and Basalt/ Picro-Basalt.

 Cerro la Olla, a youthful cone, is located on the South side of the volcano across the Salvadorian border.
 A cinder cone that caps the basalt shield, Volcan las Viboras, lies to the North and is the most prominent of several controlled cones in the area.